AdobeDocs/experience-manager-guides.en/help/product-guide/learning-content/manage-course.md

     ![](assets/add-existing-learning-content.png)
 4. Choose **Select**.

 The selected course content is added to the course from the repository.

+>[!NOTE]
+>
+>You can also use the **Add Existing**>**File (Resource only zip)** option to include a zip file that gets unzipped and integrated into the folder structure of the final SCORM output.
+This helps streamline resource packaging during course publishing.

 For a video overview, view [Add existing content to course](https://video.tv.adobe.com/v/3469537/aem-guides-learning-content?quality=12&learn=on).

 ## Remove content